weyoss/redis-smq/packages/redis-smq/docs/api/classes/Exchange.md

 > **getQueueExchanges**(`queue`): `Promise`\<[`IExchangeParsedParams`](../interfaces/IExchangeParsedParams.md)[]\>

-Retrieve all exchanges that a specific queue is bound to.
+Gets all exchanges that a queue is bound to.

-This method queries the queue's reverse binding index to find all exchanges (of any type) that the queue is currently bound to.
-This is useful for understanding message routing paths and managing queue dependencies.

-The queue parameter can be either a string name (using the default namespace) or a complete IQueueParams object specifying both namespace and name.

 ##### Parameters

 ###### queue

-Queue name (string) or complete queue parameters (IQueueParams)
+Queue name (string) or { name, ns }

 `string` | [`IQueueParams`](../interfaces/IQueueParams.md)